Shipeasy

 # your onboarding job runs this as each tenant is provisioned

-shipeasy killswitch toggle new-checkout --switch tenant:acme --on --env prod
+shipeasy release killswitch set new-checkout --switch-key tenant:acme --value true --env prod

 Combines: killswitch switches + the Admin API driven from your own provisioning code.